 - Control Loudness: Plays an audio file, with volume controlled by the mouse.

 Make Parametric Points to generate a list of real numbers to convert into audio.

 - Jump Dot To The Beat: Moves a dot from one random point to another in time with the beat.

 - Pan Audio: Pans audio between the left and right speakers.
 For this to work, you need stereo speakers or headphones.

 - Play Audio File: Plays an audio file aloud.

-- Play Audio Wave: Generates a pitch controlled by the position of the mouse.
+- Play Audio Wave: Generates a pitch controlled by the vertical position of the mouse.

 - Play Blues Organ: Plays notes when you press keys on the keyboard.

 - Show Audio Frequencies: Plays a stereo audio file, and displays an amplitude/frequency chart for the left and right audio channels.